 Castle Mountain is also a little cheaper than other more popular resorts for a day's lift ticket.
 Preservation of the environment and skiers' enjoyment are both important considerations for this Resort and they make every effort to make sure that both planning perspectives are not compromised.

-Day 2 - Fernie Ski Resort, at the south end of the Kootenay Rockies "Powder Trail" - 118 km/73 miContinue west on Highway 3 to the town of Fernie, British Columbia.
+Day 2 - Fernie Alpine Resort, at the south end of the Kootenay Rockies "Powder Trail" - 118 km/73 miContinue west on Highway 3 to the town of Fernie, British Columbia.
 This drive should only take about 1½ hours from Pincher Creek.
 From Fernie's Main Street, the alpine bowls are clearly visible.
-You will find Fernie Ski Resort is just 5 km (3 mi) above the town and can be reached driving to the resort located at 5339 Fernie Ski Hill Road. full details
+You will find Fernie Alpine Resort is just 5 km (3 mi) above the town and can be reached driving to the resort located at 5339 Fernie Ski Hill Road.full details

 This resort is considered a "must ski" by powder enthusiasts.
-There is a total of 102 identifiable ski trails, five alpine bowls with a plentitude of fresh powder, tree skiing and lots of long runs.
+There are a total of 142 named ski runs, five alpine bowls with a plentitude of fresh powder, tree skiing and lots of long runs.
 The novice will find about 30% of all the runs are suitable for them, while intermediate and advanced skiers can split the remaining runs almost in half - 40% requiring intermediate skills and 30% needing advanced skills.

 For some added interest, the Resort offers all kinds of extra activities.
 You can go dogsledding or join a hayride that also includes a "cowboy dinner".
-Fernie Resort does not accommodate typical night skiing, although they do make it possible to take part in torch runs and moonlit snowmobile tours.
+Fernie Resort does not accommodate typical night skiing, although they do offer it daily during holiday periods and every Saturay from 4-9 pm (conditions permitting).
 Most resorts in western Canada allow snowboarding and Fernie is no exception.
 There are also opportunities for snowshoeing and cross-country skiing with 15 kilometres of groomed and track-set cross-country trails leading off from the Resort.

 With the variety of terrain that awaits every type of skier, it could easily take a few days to explore it all.
 Many skiers come to this part of British Columbia just to ski, so they are not concerned that the services are limited and the resort atmosphere is simpler and more rustic.
 It will not matter one whit what you wear here, but people will notice if your ski technique is faulty.
 For this reason Nelson, Salmo and Rossland are great places to brush up on skills and learn new techniques.